Symptom

 What changes or adoption are required from the customer side?

-If you have third-party integrations like web services/APIs in your test/production environment, you may be required to add the new certificate chain in the required trust stores.
+If you have third-party integrations like web services/APIs and CPI in your test/production environment, you may be required to add the new certificate chain in the required trust stores.

 What are these certificates used for?

 These certificates are used for the SSL/TLS handshake that any system using the 'secure' protocol does before allowing connection to/from the system.
-In our case, SAP Cloud for Customer uses the 'secure' HTTPS protocol, and hence the SSL handshake is a must for any system to connect to these URLs.
+In our case, SAP Cloud for Customer uses the 'secure' HTTPS protocol and hence the SSL handshake is must for any system to connect to these URLs.

 Are the new certificates known to modern web browsers?

-DigiCert Root Certificates are automatically recognized by all common web browsers, mobile devices, and mail clients, therefore for browser scenarios there’s nothing to do.
+DigiCert Root Certificates are automatically recognized by all common web browsers, mobile devices, and mail clients.
+Therefore, no change is required for browsers.
 The same is true if one relies on the standard sapjvm trust list.

 The CA root certificate is included in: